4. Transitional protection

 (A-Day benefit value - £1.5m)/£1.5m

-Whenever benefits are crystallised, this factor is applied to the standard lifetime allowance to give the personal lifetime allowance for the individual.
+Whenever benefits are crystallised, this factor is applied to the higher of the standard lifetime allowance and the underpinned lifetime allowance (see below) in order to give the personal lifetime allowance for the individual.

 The value of the death benefits at 5 April 2006 was higher than the value of the protected retirement benefits, and was within HMRC limits.
 Any lump sum earmarked to provide dependants' pensions is not taken into account.